TimeDelta/learning-to-learn/README.md

 ### Penalization of Invalid Offspring

 To prevent invalid or non-operative graphs from biasing the surrogate or inflating Pareto scores, every genome passes explicit validity filters before it is evaluated.
-Any sample that fails (decodes to an empty DAG, cannot be rebuilt, or produces an optimizer that leaves model parameters unchanged) is assigned a deterministic penalty vector: each fitness metric is set to ±10^9 depending on its objective direction.
+Any sample that fails (decodes to an empty DAG, cannot be rebuilt, or produces an optimizer that leaves model parameters unchanged) is assigned a deterministic penalty vector: each fitness metric is set to ±10^6 depending on its objective direction.
 These penalties propagate into the population’s fitness log.
 Invalid graphs are omitted from normalizations for pareto fronts, etc.

+### Other explanations to incoporate (!!TODO)
+*Guided latent retries.* To keep promising latents alive, the decoder retains a non-empty graph seen during each child’s decode attempts if available and jitters subsequent retries around that anchor rather than restarting from the original latent.
+Empirically this turns “almost valid” intermediate graphs into stepping stones, increasing the likelihood that at least one decode per latent survives the structural filters (implementation: `population.py:260-340`).

+Immediately after the seed generation is evaluated, the surrogate compression autoencoder (SCAE) undergoes a dedicated 100-epoch warm-up before the graph bottlenecks are hard-resized via `resize_bottleneck()`.
+This forces the ARD priors to discard dormant latent dimensions so subsequent guided offspring start from a compact, data-informed representation rather than the wide initial prior.

 ## Other Papers that Might be Useful
 - [On the Relationship Between Variational Inference and Auto-Associative Memory](https://arxiv.org/pdf/2210.08013.pdf)